Install Prerequisites.

 The following prerequisites apply if you are going to use macOS as a server to run an Ethereum staking full node.
 If you use macOS to connect to a node server, all you need is an SSH client.

-• Install Docker Desktop and allocate 16+ GiB of RAM and 3TB or so of storage space to it, in Preferences->Resources->Advanced.
+brew install orbstack - As an alternative to Orbstack, you could install Docker Desktop and allocate 16+ GiB of RAM and 3TB or so of storage space to it, in Preferences->Resources->Advanced.
+Unlike OrbStack, Docker Desktop does not dynamically allocate memory and disk space, and it can be temperamental depending on release.

-Docker Desktop on macOS has its ideosyncrasies.
-An arguable easier path could be to keep macOS just for firmware updates and dual-boot into Debian Linux.
+An arguably easier path could be to keep macOS just for firmware updates and dual-boot into Asahi Linux on Apple Silicon Macs or Debian Linux on Intel x64 Macs.

 Windows 11